walmart scintilla photo collage

 Key benefits include:

-Lost Sales Correlation: Track lost sales in relation to out-of-stock incidents and fulfillment method trends, enabling proactive supply chain adjustments.
+• Lost Sales Attribution: Track lost sales in relation to out-of-stock incidents and service channel trends, enabling targeted supply chain adjustments.

 Connecting ERP and retail POS data to unlock new insights

-There is no better way to align supply and demand than to analyze POS sell-through data alongside shipment and order data from your ERP.
-Unfortunately there is no way to do this within Scintilla, which will slow down any analyst trying to look for answers, trends or insights.
+There is no better way to align supply and demand than to analyze POS and channel inventory data alongside order and inventory data from your ERP.
+Unfortunately there is no way to do this within Scintilla — at a minimum this will slow your analysis down, and you may also miss crucial insights uncovered by marrying these two data sets.

 Alloy.ai bridges this gap by allowing brands to seamlessly combine their ERP data with retail insights, unlocking powerful new capabilities for decision-making:

-Inventory constraints & order allocation: Brands can determine whether they have enough inventory to fulfill Walmart orders before committing, preventing unfillable purchase orders.
-If inventory is limited, Alloy.ai can help allocate available stock strategically across different fulfillment channels and retailers.
+• Inventory constraints & order allocation: Brands can determine whether they have enough inventory to fulfill Walmart orders before writing scripts, preventing hits to your OTIF rates..
+If inventory is limited, Alloy.ai will allocate available stock strategically across locations.

-Drill into inventory issues: Instead of jumping between systems — or, gasp, exporting everything into Excel — brands can now analyze store-level supply issues alongside their ERP-stored fill rates and inventory availability, making it easier to diagnose and address inventory shortages or overhangs.
+• Drill into inventory issues: Instead of jumping between systems — or, gasp, exporting everything into Excel — brands can now analyze store-level supply issues alongside their ERP-stored supply levels and PO data, making it easier to diagnose and address inventory shortages or overhangs.

 By centralizing ERP and retail data within Alloy.ai, brands break down data and organizational silos, speed up analysis, and make more data-driven decisions that directly impact their bottom line.